10 Jan Marijuana Laws in Arizona

 There can be more severe consequences for marijuana use or possession, which are based on the circumstances surrounding the crime.

-When it comes to drugs and alcohol, Arizona has a zero tolerance policy.
+When it comes to drugs and alcohol, Arizona has a zero-tolerance policy.
 It’s one of America’s strictest states concerning drug and alcohol laws, and sentencing for those who break those laws.
-If you find yourself in trouble with the law, have questions regarding the possession and use of marijuana, or want to know more about standard presumptive sentencing for charges, contact Todd Coolidge of Coolidge Law in Gilbert Arizona, today.
+If you find yourself in trouble with the law, have questions regarding the marijuana laws in Arizona, possession and use of marijuana, or you want to know more about standard presumptive sentencing for charges, contact Todd Coolidge of Coolidge Law in Gilbert Arizona, today.